joshsamara/Jekyll-HexToRGB/README.md

 #Jekyll-HexToRGB

-A Super simple hex conversion Liquid filter plugin.
+A super simple hex conversion Liquid filter plugin.

 This was made because I needed something to convert a hexadecimal string in the form `"RRGGBB"` into the decimal in an array of form `[R, G, B]`